What Is Continuing Education?

 Continuing education creates opportunities for workers to attain skills and advance careers.
 Learn more about continuing education and why it's important in the workplace.

-The history of continuing education in the United States dates back to Benjamin Franklin's Junto Club.
-From 1727 until 1765, Franklin and a group of friends met to share ideas that could benefit them and their community [1].
-Today, continuing education includes many learning opportunities—online courses, conferences, workshops, Professional Certificates, degrees, and more—intended for adults who have already completed their formal education.
+Continuing education in the United States dates back to Benjamin Franklin's Junto Club.
+Starting in 1727, Franklin and a group of friends met to share ideas that could benefit them and their community [1].
+Today, continuing education includes many learning opportunities, such as online courses, conferences, workshops, professional certificates, degrees, and more, intended for adults who have already completed their formal education.Â

 In a competitive job market, continuing education can improve a candidate's job prospects and income potential.
 Employers also benefit from a highly skilled workforce, as it allows them to promote from within the organization, reduces turnover, and increases productivity and positive feelings about the company.